hgdeoro/daedalus/README.md

 1. Save log messages using HTTP

-2. Show messages
+2. UI: Show messages
   - a.
-Show by application
+Filter by application
   - b.
-Show by host
+Filter by host
   - c.
-Show by severity
+Filter by severity
+  - d.
+Show all messages (default for home page)

 3. Simplest form of pagination

 Not implemented right now / Ideas
 ----------------------------------------

+* Filter by date

 * Proper timezone handling